abraham-lincoln-okaalo/Electronics-Store/README.md

 ## CRUD Operations in IndexDB

-This project demonstrates the basic create, read, update and delete operations from indexdb database using Dexie library.
+This project demonstrates the basic create, read, update and delete operations in an indexdb database using Dexie library.